FormicAcidGD/24charts/README.md

 2. Make your changes and commit them to your repo.
 3. Open a Pull Request.
 4. Pray that your PR is accepted and deployed :)
+5. Pray that you didn't take down production lol

 ## Contact